hean01/castio/API.md

 success or errors in the web api.
 Here follows a list of used status codes for the service and when they are used;

-- 102 Processing
 - 200 Success
+- 206 Partial Content
 - 400 Bad Request
 - 401 Unauthorized
 - 404 Not Found
 - 405 Method Not Allowed

-- If a temporary resources such as search result is not finished, **102** is returned.
+- If a temporary resources such as search result is not finished, **206** is returned.
 This indicates that you should continue to request the temporary resource until you get a **200** return code.
   When you have received a **200** return code the temporary resource becomes  unavailable.